amillerb/fta-liftandshift-dcmigration/doc/devops-iac-redeployment.md

 ### 2.2\.
 In the Azure DevOps Project Settings, allocate the appropriate permissions for users and Service Principals using least privilege principles.
 * Create [a service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=azure-devops#:~:text=In%20TFS%2C%20open%20the%20Services%20page%20from%20the,to%20use%20when%20referring%20to%20this%20service%20connection.) to use within your Azure DevOps environment for resource deployment purposes.
+* Create a resource group within your Azure environment for your resources to be hosted in
+    * Ensure that the Service principal that is created with this service connection (with the naming convention `<organization>-<project-name>-<subscription-id>`) has the appropriate permissions (listed below) in order to create resources within Azure.
+        * Roles: Virtual Machine Contributor, Storage Account Contributor

 ### 2.3\.
 Create the appropriate repository for scripts storage, CSV files and version control using guidance outlined below:
 * This file structure will be auto created for you within the repo (can also be found under the pipelines folder)
+> Note: With the virtual machines that are created in the script, the default for Linux machines are Ubuntu OS.

 Recommended folder structure: